aspose-words/Aspose.Words-Documentation/en/java/what-s-new-in-aspose-words-for-java/_index.md

 The ability to preserve empty lines when loading Markdown files has been added.

+#### A New TIFF Reader/Writer <sup>24.3</sup>

+A new TIFF reader/writer for Aspose.Words for .NET Standard, .NET 6 and later has been developed.
+Aspose.Words for .NET 24.3 added support for reading TIFF images with JPEG and Old JPEG compression types, and also significantly improved the quality of read and write operations.

 ### Other

 * The capability to modify the text of the `TextBox` OLE control has been introduced by adding a new [Text](https://reference.aspose.com/words/java/com.aspose.words/textboxcontrol/#getText) property to the new [TextBoxControl](https://reference.aspose.com/words/java/com.aspose.words/textboxcontrol/) class.
 24.1 <sup>24.1</sup>